arkency/posts/posts/2024-02-06-upcasting-events-in-railseventstore.md

 responsible for the use cases?
 Somewhere else?
 From a code perspective, it's all about where to put this if statement.

-Have you ever experienced a similar conundrum? :wink:
+Have you ever experienced a similar conundrum?

 After some discussion, we decided to implement this feature in the application layer.
 But it felt hacky.
 Writing a few test cases helped us realize that the aggregate class has two methods that basically do the same thing,